 The uplands of Ware Creek WMA are comprised primarily of variously aged mixed pine and hardwood forests with some pine plantation.
 Agricultural fields offer upland habitat variety along with small wildlife clearings.
 Wetlands include rich saltmarshes as well as tidal freshwater marshes and small interior ponds and beaver wetlands.

 Excellent opportunities exist for a variety of upland game, especially deer and wild turkey as well as small game.
 Terrapin Point Marsh on the York River, along with the marshes of Ware and Philbates Creeks offer good waterfowl and rail hunting opportunities.
 Agricultural fields and field edges provide habitat variety and support some early successional species.
-There are currently no dedicated dove fields at this WMA – but these will likely be developed in the future.

 Hunting deer or bear with dogs is prohibited on Ware Creek WMA.

 Ware Creek WMA is open for dove hunting as per WMA rules and regulations and seasons listed in the Hunting Digest.

 Ware Creek is open for fall turkey hunting, except that turkey hunting is closed during the general deer firearms season.

 Ware Creek WMA is open to fall turkey hunting on Thanksgiving Day.

 Spring Turkey Hunting at Ware Creek WMA is administered through the Department’s Quota System and is closed to general visitation except for Sundays.